 Climate: Atlantic, cold in winter, hot in summer, likelihood of fog and humid conditions all year.

 The harvest is selected in the vineyard, moved to the winery in 15kg crates, and whole bunch pressed in a pneumatic press at very low pressure.
-The juice is left to settle naturally for 36 hours, then moved to one old 2200 L French oak foudre from 2004.
-Fermented with natural yeasts, without use of any additives except a light dose of sulphites, which prevents the malo-lactic fermentation from taking place; Alberto wants the malic acid in the wine.
-There’s some lees-stirring but otherwise, the wine isn’t moved until the end of the Summer when it’s bottled following with a cold tartaric stabilisation for the domestic market but not for export according to demand.
+The juice is moved direct to stainless tank without any settling or clarification in order to keep all the body of the juice.
+Fermented with natural yeasts, without use any additives except light dose sulphites, which prevents the malo-lactic fermentation from taking place; Alberto wants the malic acid in the wine.
+The wine isn’t moved until the Spring when it’s bottled following with a cold tartaric stabilisation for the domestic market but not for export according to demand.

 Vintage Notes 2018